We offer every opportunity to customers to dispute a PCN

 - All received written complaints will be noted and dealt with.

-- An investigation will be undertaken and a written outcome will be sent to the complainant within 14 days from receipt by post.
+- An investigation will be undertaken and we aim to reply a written outcome within 14 days from receipt by post.

-NPM has chosen ZZPS as its preferred debt recover partner because of its positive approach to debt recovery.
-We need to know that the activities of our service providers are commensurate with our values of fair play.
+NPM has their own collections department but also have chosen ZZPS as its preferred debt recover partner.
+This is because of their positive approach to debt recovery.
+NPM need to know that the activities of our service providers are commensurate with our values of fair play.
 ZZPS has a strong culture of customer service and adheres to our culture of treating customers fairly.

 **If you need to supply any additional information such as photos or documents, please send them to firstname.lastname@example.org along with your PCN reference number in the email title.
 This email address is for additional information only, if we do not receive appeal via the appeal form on our website your appeal will not be considered.